9bitStudios/tradewinds/README.md

 ### Setup

-Before you first run the application you're going to want to do some things to get started.
-You may want to edit your config.js file if you want to customize various elements of your application such as database name, hostnames, ports, etc. Take a look through the config.js file to configure your setup and environment.

-When you first run the application you'll want to go to the /install route...
+If it is the first time you are running the application you will probably want to go to the /install route...

 ```
 http://yourwebsite.com/install